jaymar921/PSITSWebApp/README.md

 </p>

-> Developed  by Jayharron Mar Abejar (Software Developer)
+> Developed  by Jayharron Mar Abejar (Project Owner)

 PSITS web application allows PSITS officers to manage announcements, selling tickets/t-shirts, and create events!
 UC Main CCS students can create an account for reservation/order of event merch purpose.
 After account registration, students will be emailed by the Email API for success registration, their email addresses will be used for notification purpose such as availability of reserved event products (Tickets/Lanyard/T-shirt).